Napa Valley duo created an urban winery, then added beer.

 Small-Lot Wines, Tasty Small Bites

 St. Clair’s small-lot wines – only about 200 cases of each are produced – include Chardonnay, Sauvignon Blanc, Pinot Grigio, and Muscat whites.
-The winery makes Rosé of Syrah, a Rhône-style red blend, and a Merlot-Syrah blend, along with Cabernet Sauvignon, Merlot, Syrah, and Zinfandel.
+The winery makes Rosé of Syrah, a Rhône-style red blend, and a Cabernet-Merlot-Syrah blend, along with Cabernet Sauvignon, Merlot, Syrah, and Zinfandel.

 At tastings the wines can be ordered individually by the bottle or sampled in a flight of four.
 All pair well with the tasty small plates, among them hummus, a cheese board, and the signature almonds roasted with Meyer lemon oil and seasoned with organic lemon zest and herbs from the garden.

 Enter St. Clair Brown Beer

 In 2017, St. Clair Brown opened a microbrewery.
 Turns out that for her fermentation-science degree at U.C.
 Davis, Elaine St. Clair focused on brewing as well as winemaking.
 Three of her naturally carbonated beers, which are sold in sparkling-wine bottles, are always on tap at the greenhouse for tasting by the flight, glass, or bottle.

-St. Clair Brown is open for tastings from Thursday through Sunday.
+St. Clair Brown is open for tastings from Thursday through Sunday (until 8 pm on Friday and Saturday).

 What to Do